Fentanyl Addiction: Short- & Long-Term Effects

 • Anxiety, depression, and other mood disorders.

-A person who takes fentanyl or other opioids long-term will become increasingly tolerant to their effects, which means they will need to up their dosage or how often they take it to feel its effects.
-Developing a tolerance to fentanyl or other opioids increases the risk of opioid dependence.
-People who have become dependent on opioids will experience withdrawal if they stop using them.2
+A person who uses fentanyl or other opioids long-term will become increasingly tolerant to their effects, which means they will need to up their dosage or how often they take it to feel its effects.2

 • Inpatient treatment, where you receive treatment 24/7.
 The duration of an inpatient stay varies depending on individual factors such as your substance use history, prior attempts at rehab, , etc. If you have co-occurring medical or mental health conditions or issues with polysubstance use inpatient treatment may be a good option for you.